2001 French Grand Prix: Race

 That lap, Bernoldi retired with an engine failure.
 Irvine was challenging Panis for ninth though he was not able to pass and he fell back slightly before the first round of pit stops.
 In the meantime, the top five drivers were covered by a gap of ten seconds as all of them lapped in the 1 minute and 16 second range and began to lap slower drivers for the first time.
 Barrichello was the first lead driver to make a pit stop on the 21st lap.
-He rejoined the track in seventh place.
-That lap, Irvine overtook Panis around the inside at Lycee corner for ninth.
+He rejoined the track in seventh place.That lap, Irvine overtook Panis around the inside at Lycee corner for ninth.
 Three laps later, Ralf Schumacher made his first pit stop from the lead.
 His crew had trouble fitting the car's right-rear tyre because Ralf Schumacher engaged first gear before the mechanic fitted it.
-He lost 2.8 seconds and returned to the circuit in fourth.
+He lost 2.8 seconds and returned to the circuit in fourth, the stop having taken 10.
+3 seconds.
+Ralf Schumacher discovered that his second set of tyres did not perform as well as his first set, struggling for grip.
 Michael Schumacher led the 26th lap and increased his pace before his own stop for fuel, which took 7.7 seconds.
 He emerged in third, ahead of Ralf Schumacher but behind Coulthard and Montoya.
 Montoya led the next three laps as Michael Schumacher began to draw closer to him.
 On lap 30, Montoya made his first pit stop and he rejoined the track in fifth place.

 Michael Schumacher (pictured in 2005) won his sixth victory of the season and the 50th of his career.